ShubhadeepSadhukhan1993/fastSF/paper.md

 * Stop

-In the next section, we discuss the validation of our code.
+In the next section, we discuss the scaling of our code.

 # Results